ys-zm/philosophers/README.md

-Implementation of the Dining Philosophers Problem.
+Implementation of the **Dining Philosophers Problem**.
 A simulation using concurrent programming where multiple threads run independently and share the same memory resources.

 Compiling:
 1.`make` creates the executable named "philo"